promptslab/Promptify/README.md

 ### 🎮 Features

-- Easily generate high-quality & Domain-Specific prompts
+- Easily generate prompts for different NLP Tasks
 - Get the dict, List as output from GPT, PaLM based models